My husband and I have had strong disagreements about one thing when it comes to dogs – he believes that most breeds aren’t meant for apartments.

 She wasn’t acting out, or being stubborn.
 She didn’t have ADD, and wasn’t spiteful that we had left her alone.
 She was just a dog looking for something fun to do every now and then.

 Enrichment was that answer for us, the game changer…and continues to be every single day.
-A thought process that helped us find ways to give Gaya a chance to be a dog, without compromising her safety.

 And I can’t wait to share with you the products and ideas that have come to be essentials in our home, and hope that you and your dog will love them just as much.
 Whether it’s about mental stimulation, a better way to enjoy the outdoors or fun toys to play together…we’ve got you covered.